 }

-Invoke-Command -Session $BPASession -ScriptDC1Block $ScriptBlock5
+Invoke-Command -Session $BPASession -ScriptBlock $ScriptBlock5

 How it works...

 In step 1, you create a PowerShell remoting session with your domain controller, DC1.
 This step creates no output.
 In step 2, you run the Get-Module command on DC1 using the remoting session.
 The output of this step looks like this: